ALBEDERENG/Python/Exercícios do curso de Python/Mundo 2/README.md

-Sessão destinada a apresentar a resolução do mundo 2 do curso online de Python.
+Sessão destinada a apresentar a resolução dos exercícios do mundo 2 do curso online de Python.

 Assuntos abordados: